 Easy: Use the UC Publication Management System

-Unlike eScholarship, the UCPMS also enables you to connect to systems and services where your publications may already listed, such as ORCID, Dimensions, Scopus, SSRN, and ResearcherID/Publons.
-Once connected, the UCPMS automatically imports any publications verified in those systems now and in the future, so all you need do is deposit the article to eScholarship.
-It also supports importing a full list of publications from other systems such as Google Scholar Profiles, and includes guides for importing from ResearchGate, Academic.EDU, and personal bibliographies in Word and PDF format.
+The UCPMS also enables you to connect to systems and services where your publications may already listed, such as ORCID, Scopus, SSRN, and ResearcherID/Publons.
+Once connected, the UCPMS automatically imports any publications verified in those systems now and in the future, so you need only to deposit the article to eScholarship.
+The UCPMS can import a full list of publications from other systems such as Google Scholar Profiles, and includes guides for importing from ResearchGate, Academic.edu, and personal bibliographies in Word and PDF format.
 Learn more at the UC Publication Management System help desk.

 For department or research unit administrators